Table Of Contents

 How much does GCP charge?

-Google’s cloud platform offers similar pricing models as AWS and Azure, with a few twists.
+Google’s cloud platform offers similar pricing models to AWS and Azure, with a few twists.

 How GCP pricing works

-Now that we understand how cloud computing pricing works, let’s find out how much you can expect to invest.
+Now that we understand how cloud computing pricing works, let’s determine how much you can expect to invest.

 How To Determine Your Cloud Infrastructure Costs